-A vital component of your home-owner’s insurance or renter’s insurance policy is personal liability coverage.
-Personal liability coverage will provide coverage in the event an accident happens in or out of your home that results in bodily injury or property injury that you’re held legally responsible for.
+A vital component of your homeowner’s insurance or renter’s insurance policy is personal liability coverage.
+Personal liability coverage will provide coverage in the event an accident happens in or out of your home that results in bodily injury or property damage that you’re held legally responsible for.
 If you’ve got personal liability coverage, you will be ready to avoid paying out of pocket for incidents like these.

 For example, a guest visits your home and while walking through your garage is hit by a falling ladder.
 The guest suffers a broken arm and sues you for damages – that will be thousands of bucks.
 This is where personal liability coverage will kick in.
-Personal liability can cover the prices of medical bills, with your legal defense fees, up to the limit of your liability coverage.
+Personal responsibility can cover the prices of medical bills, with your legal defense fees, up to the limit of your liability coverage.
 However, personal liability coverage might conjointly be able to cover a happening that occurs outside your home or property.

 What Does Personal Liability Coverage Cowl?

 Below your basic homeowner’s insurance or renter’s insurance policy, personal liability coverage might protect you beneath the following circumstances, up to your policy limits: